Distributionally Robust Token Optimization in RLHF

-\paragraph{In-distribution case.} To verify that the robustness-oriented objectives do not distort the model behavior on the training distribution, we additionally evaluate an in-distribution setting, where we train on the \texttt{GSM8K} training split and evaluate on the corresponding test split.
-Table~\ref{tab:in_dist} shows that \textsc{DRTO} remains competitive in-distribution while improving robustness and training behavior in our other analyses.
-Both \textsc{KL-DRTO} and \textsc{$\chi^2$-DRTO} achieve strong scores, closely tracking the best-performing \textsc{RTO} and improving over standard \textsc{PPO} and \textsc{DPO}.
-Overall, this in-distribution sanity check supports our central claim that \textsc{DRTO} provides robustness and improved optimization characteristics without sacrificing stable behavior on the training distribution.
+\paragraph{In-distribution case.} To verify that robust objectives do not distort behavior on the training distribution, we additionally train on the \texttt{GSM8K} training split and evaluate on its test split.
+Table~\ref{tab:in_dist} shows that both KL-DRTO and $\chi^2$-DRTO closely track RTO and remain ahead of PPO and DPO, confirming that DRTO's robustness gains do not come at the expense of in-distribution accuracy.